Lorem ipsum dolor sit amet, consectetur adipiscing elit. Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.

 One of the most practical applications of neuroscience in leadership is the role of coaching in sustained behavior change.
 Coaching works because it creates repeated, emotionally relevant experiences where new behaviors can be practiced without triggering threat responses.

-Organizations that emphasize coaching report significantly higher engagement and stronger performance outcomesthan those that rely primarily on directive leadership.
+Organizations that emphasize coaching report significantly higher engagement and stronger performance outcomes than those that rely primarily on directive leadership.
 By contrast, fear-based or overly controlling environments elevate cortisol, a stress hormone shown to inhibit learning, memory formation, and cognitive flexibility.

 Command-and-control leadership may drive short-term compliance, but it does so by reinforcing stress-driven habits.
 Coaching builds new neural pathways.
 Control hardens old ones.